19 Surprising Facts About Chinese Food You Never Knew

 #3 Chinese Food Is Filled with Symbolism

 Many Chinese dishes and ingredients are filled with symbolism and deeper meanings.
 These are often related to luck, prosperity, and health.
-For example, at fish (鱼 yú) is popular in our household for Chinese New Year meals because it sounds like "surplus" (余 yú) and thus symbolises abundance.
-Similarly cutting noodles is bad as noodles are meant to symbolise a long life.
+For example, fish (鱼 yú) is popular in our household for Chinese New Year meals because it sounds like "surplus" (余 yú) and thus symbolises abundance.
+Similarly, cutting noodles is bad as noodles are meant to symbolise a long life.

 #4 Fortune Cookies Are Not Chinese

-Despite being a staple dessert in many western Chinese restaurants, fortune cookies are not of Chinese origin.
+Despite being a staple dessert in many Western Chinese restaurants, fortune cookies are not of Chinese origin.
 They are believed to have originated from the cookies made by Japanese immigrants in San Francisco at the turn of the 20th century.
 They only became popularised as a Chinese restaurant tradition shortly afterwards.

 #5 Don’t Leave Your Chopsticks Upright

 In Chinese culture, placing chopsticks upright in a bowl is considered taboo.
 This is because it resembles incense sticks burning at a shrine or funeral, symbolising death.
-Instead, we recommend that you leave your chopsticks resting across the rim of the bowl, or on a chopsticks rest.
+Instead, we recommend that you leave your chopsticks resting across the rim of the bowl, or on a chopstick rest.

 #6 Chinese Food Is Influenced by Chinese Medicine